Fireside Chats

 3. Is there a cost?

-They are an offering to our community, fulfilling our desire to share the timeless breadth and depth of ecopsychology while also fostering meaningful connections around this emergent field.
+Fireside Chats are an offering to our community, fulfilling our desire to share the timeless breadth and depth of ecopsychology while also fostering meaningful connections around this emergent field.

 The subject matter and curriculum will continually change.
 We aim to cover a diverse spectrum of topics, including core EPI content as well as the expertise within our community.
 We also welcome you to share your requests for particular subject areas you’re interested in, as we are continually seeking to meet your interests and desires.